 Download : Code | Windows Binaries

-Note: Given on as is basis.
+Note: Given on as is basis (written by author during high school – 1999 to 2001).
 Uses plain array as the character buffer – using a linked list would make it faster and can help reduce the flicker.
 Last successful compilation done almost a decade before.

 If you want to create your own font for other languages, heres how –